JamesSkemp/words/content/post/review-manufacturing-depression-the-secret-history-of-a-modern-disease.md

 +++
-title = "Review: Manufacturing Depression: The Secret History of a Modern Disease" summary = "Review of the book Manufacturing Depression: The Secret History of a Modern Disease, written by Gary Greenberg." draft = false comments = true date = "2010-05-28T18:00:00-05:00"
+title = "Review: Manufacturing Depression: The Secret History of a Modern Disease" description = "Review of the book Manufacturing Depression: The Secret History of a Modern Disease, written by Gary Greenberg." draft = false comments = true date = "2010-05-28T18:00:00-05:00"